-Likely inspired by the scene of Rostropovich at the fall of the Berlin Wall, Charlie Wright (’91), president of the board of the Auburn Community Orchestra, took his cello up to Toomer’s Corner late Friday morning for an impromptu performance of “War Eagle”, the Auburn Alma Mater, the 1812 Overture, “Memories”, you name it.
+Likely inspired by the scene of Rostropovich at the fall of the Berlin Wall, 1991 Auburn graduate Charlie Wright, president of the board of the Auburn Community Orchestra, set up his cello by the Toomer’s Oaks late Friday morning for an impromptu performance of “War Eagle,” the Auburn Alma Mater, the “1812 Overture,” “Memories,” you name it.

 T’was beautiful.